EarthScope/rover/docs/commands.md

 See `rover subscribe` for similar functionality, but with regular updates.
 #### Errors, Retries and Consistency

-Rover retrieve will repeat until no errors occur and no more data is downloaded or its configurable limit of download attempts returning 0 bytes of data, set by `download-retries`, is reached.
+ROVER retrieve will repeat until no errors occur and no more data is downloaded or its configurable limit of download attempts returning 0 bytes of data, set by `download-retries`, is reached.
 Upon apparent process completion an additional retrieval is made, which should result in no data being downloaded.
 If data are downloaded during the additional retrieval phase then the data availability and web services servers are inconsistent.

-Inconsistencies cause rover processes to exit with an error status and are reported in the logs directory and via the configurable email parameter.
+Inconsistencies cause ROVER processes to exit with an error status and are reported in the logs directory and via the configurable email parameter.

 ##### Significant Parameters